Skip to content

 Don’t overlook your local restaurant supply stores.
 They can be a great resource for buying a commercial dishwasher.
 One of the biggest advantages is the personalized service.
 You can talk to knowledgeable staff, ask questions, and even see the dishwashers up close.
 Champion Industries emphasizes the importance of choosing durable, easy-to-maintain equipment, and a local supplier can offer valuable guidance based on your specific needs and budget.
 Plus, buying local can mean faster delivery and easier access to maintenance and repairs.

-Direct from Manufacturers
+Buying Direct from the Manufacturer

 Buying a commercial dishwasher directly from the manufacturer, such as Hobart, can be a smart move, especially if you’re prioritizing high-quality, reliable equipment.
 Manufacturers often provide in-depth training resources and support services, ensuring you get the most out of your investment.
 Going direct can sometimes offer better pricing, particularly for large orders or custom configurations.
 However, you might have less flexibility in terms of comparing different brands side-by-side.
 Consider checking out The Restaurant Warehouse for a range of options, including freezers and refrigerators, to equip your entire kitchen.
 You can also explore financing options to help manage your budget.

-Commercial Dishwasher Financing Options
+Financing Your Commercial Dishwasher

 Getting a new commercial dishwasher is a big investment.
 Luckily, several financing options can help you manage the costs.
 Let's break down the most common choices to help you make the best decision for your restaurant.

-Leasing vs. Buying
+Leasing vs. Buying a Dishwasher

 The first big decision is whether to lease or buy your commercial dishwasher.
 Leasing often means lower upfront costs, which can be a lifesaver for new restaurants or those on a tight budget.
 Plus, leases often include maintenance and repairs, saving you potential headaches.
 You also have the flexibility to upgrade to newer models as technology advances.
 However, you won't own the dishwasher at the end of the lease term.
 Buying, on the other hand, requires a larger initial investment, but you'll own the equipment outright.
 You can also depreciate it over time, potentially leading to tax benefits.
 WebstaurantStore offers a helpful comparison of leasing vs. buying to help you weigh your options.

-Equipment Financing Programs
+Equipment Financing Options

 If you decide to buy your commercial dishwasher, equipment financing programs can make the purchase more manageable.
 These programs offer loans specifically for equipment purchases, allowing you to spread the cost over time with fixed monthly payments.
 This can be especially helpful for budgeting and cash flow management.
 Crestmont Capital offers a comprehensive guide to financing and leasing, explaining different loan types and how they work.
 They cover everything from operating leases to equipment finance agreements.
 You can also explore financing options directly through The Restaurant Warehouse to see what programs they offer.